MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 The Microsoft Edge WebView2 control lets you interact with and modify network requests.
 You can either provide a response or modify the network request using the `webResourceRequested` and `webResourceResponseReceived` events.
 There is also special functionality that allows you to navigate with specific network requests using the `NavigateWithWebResourceRequest API`.
 This article describes how you can modify network requests to change the UI content displayed in the WebView2 control.  <!-- TODO clarify last sentence, which explains what this high-level API lets you do -->

 Some common use cases include:
-* use-case: Uploading local file content to your app to add support for offline functionality.
+* Uploading local file content to your app to add support for offline functionality.
-* use-case: Blocking content in a webpage, like images.
+* Blocking content in a webpage, like images.
-* use-case: Fine tune authentication to pages.
+* Fine tune authentication to pages.

 ### Sequence for modifying request and responses